-Charitable giving has remained constant at about 2 percent of GDP (gross domestic product) for more than 40 years.
+Charitable giving has remained constant at about 2 percent of GDP for more than 40 years.
 Yet, today’s problems are increasingly grave; to solve them, more philanthropy and philanthropists are needed.

 Research provides evidence-based data about donor behavior.
+A growing body of research points to women’s influence and power in philanthropy.
 The more we understand about what motivates donors to give and how they give, and the more we understand the factors that influence and affect giving, the better able the nonprofit sector will be to engage donors.